imabby/katacoda-scenarios/docker-basics-images/step5.md

 Docker Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

-Using Compose is basically a three-step process:
+Using Compose is a three-step process:
 * Define your app’s environment with a Dockerfile so it can be reproduced anywhere.
 * Define the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.
 * Run `docker-compose up` and Compose starts and runs your entire app.